Red hair: Asia (all regions)

-In Asia, red hair can be found among some peoples of Afghan, Arab, Iranian, East Indians, Mongolian, Turkic, Miao, and Hmong descent.
+In Asia, red hair can be found among some peoples of Afghan, Arab, Iranian, Armenian, East Indians, Mongolian, Turkic, Miao, and Hmong descent.

 Several preserved samples of human hair have been obtained from an Iron Age cemetery in Khakassia, South Siberia.
 Many of the hair samples appear red in color, and one skull from the cemetery had a preserved red moustache.

+Genetic evidence of a red hair and blue eye genome was discovered in the ancient human remains of the Areni-1 cave in Armenia, dating back to the Chalcolithic (4300–3500 BCE) period.